 Clash of the Titans highlights the challenges and triumphs organizations experience when working with these top ERP vendors.

-However, the value of business process management goes beyond business requirements:
+However, the benefits of business process management go beyond business requirements:

 5 Areas Where Business Process Management is Useful

 Misalignment between processes and strategy makes it difficult to deliver customer value.
 The first benefit of business process management is that it gives you the opportunity to design your processes to support your digital strategy and competitive advantage.
 Business design sessions bring together stakeholders from across the organization to promote strategic alignment and find opportunities to improve your competitive advantage.